 The command can be any executable, or it is possible to use the commands provided with QADirector.
-These executables reside in \program files\Compuware\QADirector.
+These executables reside in \program files\CompuwareQADirector.

 Rules cannot be set up at the suite level.
-To use a rule throughout a suite, set it up at the project level.
+To use a rule throughout a suite, define rules at the project level.
 This will apply the rule to all suites within a project.